hpcleuven/VscDocumentation/source/accounts/ssh_agent_windows.rst

-private keys and SSH certificates in memory so that native Windows OpenSSH commands (e.g. ``ssh``, ``scp`` and ``sftp``), and command line tools that speak the standard OpenSSH agent protocol, such as ``step`` when obtaining a :ref:`Smallstep certificate <mfa-with-ssh-agent>`, do not need your passphrase or :ref:`Multi Factor Authentication <mfa_login>` on every connection.
+private keys and SSH certificates in memory so that native Windows OpenSSH commands (e.g. ``ssh``, ``scp`` and ``sftp``), and command line tools that speak the standard OpenSSH agent protocol, such as ``step`` when obtaining a :ref:`Smallstep certificate <smallstep-certificate>`, do not need your passphrase or :ref:`Multi Factor Authentication <mfa_login>` on every connection.